nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

  *  The discovery of at least one candidate AP after a full scan

-For clients, an ideal scanning algorithm seeks to discover the maximum number of APs in the shortest period [@SelectingScanningParameters].
+When scanning from a client, an ideal scanning algorithm seeks to discover the maximum number of APs in the shortest period [@SelectingScanningParameters].
 This is due to the mobile nature of clients.
 Take, for example, a scenario where a client is moving down a hallway.
 If the conenction to the current access point gets too poor, and it needs to roam to the next one a scan is triggered.
 In this case, a scanning algorithm that is to slow might cause the client to not discover any access points before it loses the connection.

-However, for access points this mobility limitation does not cause an issue.
+However, when scanning from an access point this mobility limitation does not cause an issue.
 Access points are not mobile [^mobile-access-points], and for the problem that this thesis aims to solve speed is not as important as the accuracy of the scan.
 Because of this, we don't have to consider the time spent looking for access points.

 [^mobile-access-points]: There is an exception here: Mobile phones can work as
     hotspots.
 This is a typical usecase in cafes and similar.
 However, this edge